-This means not crossing your arms and legs at the same time.
-Having your shoulders relaxed but slightly retracted to show more of your chest and stomach.
+This means not crossing your arms and legs at the same time, and having your shoulders relaxed, but slightly retracted to show more of your chest and stomach.
 In nature, this signals that you are fearless and friendly in some cases as you present all neural parts of your body.
 Also, you wouldn’t really seem trustworthy if you had your hands in your pockets all the time or not revealing your palms.
 You also want to appear taller.
 No problem!
 Just stand straight.

 Another bad habit is fidgeting.
 Keep your arms relaxed at your sides when you stand on a table or when you sit.
-This goes along with jumping from one leg to another all the time which makes you appear really nervous.
+This goes along with jumping from one leg to another all the time, which makes you appear really nervous.
 The calmer you are, the more confident you will feel.
 In general, your feet should face the person you’re talking to you.
 Otherwise, you look like you would rather want to leave.

-Research done by Amy Cuddy and in collaboration with Dana Carney has shown that adopting the body language associated with dominance for just two minutes is enough to create a 20% increase in Testosterone and a 25% decrease in a stress hormone Cortisol.
+Research done by Amy Cuddy and in collaboration with Dana Carney has shown that adopting the body language associated with dominance for just two minutes is enough to create a 20% increase in testosterone and a 25% decrease in a stress hormone cortisol.
 In other words, adopting these open postures make a person feel more powerful.

 Of course, standing strong and open takes more space than hunting in a corner and that is also something you should not be afraid of.
-Don’t hesitate to use wider gestures when you speak and take some space when you walk with about shoulder wide steps.
-I’m not saying be a douche-bag and bump into people.
-But, be sure about direction you’re going and don’t jump out of people’s way all the time.
-In unknown environments you might feel a bit intimidated to take your space but think back on how you would say to a stand if it was in your own house together with your best friend.
+Don’t hesitate to use wider gestures when you speak and take some space when you walk, with about shoulder wide steps.
+I’m not saying be a douche-bag and bump into people, but be sure about the direction you’re going and don’t jump out of people’s way.
+In unknown environments, you might feel a bit intimidated to take your space, but think back on how you would say to a stand if it was in your own house together with your best friend.

 The key that makes the difference between being a douche and likable and confident is a genuine smile.
-You don’t have to have perfect teeth to show them but, taking care of them definite doesn’t hurt.
-Science is proving there are countless variations of smiles but the one you should be going for will naturally come to you, if you get interested in other people and try to see strangers as friends.
+You don’t have to have perfect teeth to show them, but taking care of them definitely doesn’t hurt.
+Science is proving that there are countless variations of smiles, but the one you should be going for will naturally come to you, if you get interested in other people and try to see strangers as friends.

-Next up on the list is about how you can make an amazing first impression, is Eye contact.
-Business people from Europe, the US, Australia and other parts of the world expect you to maintain eye contact around 50 to 60 percent of your conversation.
+Next up on the list is about how you can make an amazing first impression, which is eye contact.
+Business people from Europe, the U.S., Australia, and other parts of the world expect you to maintain eye contact around 50 to 60 percent of your conversation.
 If you feel uncomfortable holding it, you can focus on the nose right between their eyes.

 Talking about facial expressions, know what your standard face looks like.
-This is the face that most people see when you’re looking at them, listening to them or just talking in general.
-You mostly show your default face when you’re in your head and about a pilot.
+This is the face that most people see when you’re looking at them, listening to them, or just talking in general.
+You mostly show your default face when you’re in your head and on autopilot.
 This can appear stiff and unfriendly.
 So again, relax and get yourself in a good mood.